-The two properties above lead to the simple Algorithm 3.
-It consists of one unique for-cycle (Step 3) which keeps in TmpSum the sum of a sub-array ending in the currently examined position s and starting at some position $b \le s$.
-At any step of the for-cycle, the candidate sub-array is extended one position to the right (i.e. s++), and its sum TmpSum is increased by the value of the added element D[s] (Step 4).
+The two properties above lead to the simple Algorithm 2.3.
+It consists of one unique for-cycle (Step 3) which keeps in TmpSum the sum of a sub-array ending in the currently examined position s and starting at some position $b \le s$ .
+At any step of the for-cycle, the candidate sub-array is extended one position to the right (i.e. s++), and its sum TmpSum is increased by the value of the current element D[s] (Step 4).
 Since the current sub-array is a candidate to be the optimal one, its sum is compared with the current optimal value (Step 5).
 Then, according to Prop.
-1, if the sub-array sum is negative, the current sub-array is discarded and the process "restarts" with a new sub-array beginning at the next position s + 1 (Steps 8-9).
-Otherwise, the current sub-array is checked in Step 5, and thus stored in $< b_o$, $s_o >$.
-This is not intuitive at all because the algorithm is checking n sub-arrays out of the $\Theta(n^2)$ possible ones, and we want to show that this (minimal) subset of candidates actually contains the optimal solution.
-This subset is minimal because these sub-arrays form a partition of D[1, n] so that every element belongs to one, and only one, checked sub-array.
+1, if the sub-array sum is negative, the current sub-array is discarded and the process "restarts" with a new sub-array beginning at the next position s+1 (Steps 8-9).
+Otherwise, the current sub-array is extended to the right, by incrementing s.
+The tricky issue here is to show that the optimal sub-array is checked in Step 5, and thus stored in s0, s0.
+This is not intuitive at all because the algorithm is checking s1 sub-arrays out of the s2 possible ones, and we want to show that this (minimal) subset of candidates actually contains the optimal solution.
+This subset is minimal because these sub-arrays form a partition of D[1,n] so that every element belongs to one, and only one checked sub-array.
 Moreover, since every element must be analyzed, we cannot discard any sub-array of this partition without checking its sum!

-Before digging into the formal proof of correctness, let us follow the execution of the algorithm over the array D[1, 11] = [+4, -6, +3, +1, +3, -2, +3, -4, +1, -9, +6].
-Remember that the optimum sub-array is D[3, 7] = [+3, +1, +3, -2, +3].
-We note that D[x, 2] is negative for x = 1, 2, so the algorithm surely zeroes the variable TmpSum when s = 2 in Steps 8-9.
+Before digging into the formal proof of correctness, let us follow the execution of the algorithm over the array D[1,11] = [+4,-6,+3,+1,+3,-2,+3,-4,+1,-9,+6].
+Remember that the optimum sub-array is D[3,7] = [+3,+1,+3,-2,+3].
+We note that D[x,2] is negative for x=1,2, so the algorithm surely zeroes the variable TmpSum when s=2 in Steps 8-9.
 At that time, b is set to 3 and TmpSum is set to 0.
-The subsequent scanning of the elements s = 3, ..., 7 will add their values to TmpSum which is always positive (see above).
-When s = 7, the examined sub-array coincides with the optimal one, we thus have TmpSum = 8, so Step 5 stores the optimum location in $< b_o, s_o >$.
-It is interesting to notice that, in this example, the algorithm does not re-start the value of TmpSum at the next position s = 8 because it is still positive (namely, TmpSum = 4); this means that the algorithm will examine sub-arrays longer than the optimal one, but all having a smaller sum, of course.
-The next re-starting will occur at position s = 10 where TmpSum = -4.
+The subsequent scanning of the elements $s=3,\ldots,7$ will add their values to TmpSum which is always positive (see above).
+When s=7, the examined sub-array coincides with the optimal one, we thus have TmpSum = 8, so Step 5 stores the optimum location in $< b_o, s_o >$ .
+It is interesting to notice that, in this example, the algorithm does not re-start the value of TmpSum at the next position s=8 because it is still positive (namely, TmpSum = 4); this means that the algorithm will examine sub-arrays longer than the optimal one, but all having a smaller sum, of course.
+The next re-starting will occur at position s=10 where TmpSum = -4.

 It is easy to realize that the time complexity of the algorithm is O(n) because every element is examined just once.
 More tricky is to show that the algorithm is correct, which actually means that Steps 4 and 5 eventually compute and check the optimal sub-array sum.
-To show this, it suffices to prove the following two facts: (i) when $s = b_o - 1$, Step 8 resets b to b_o ; (ii) for all subsequent $s = b_o, \ldots, s_o$, Step 8 never resets b so that it will eventually compute in TmpSum the sum of all elements in $D[b_o, s_o]$, whenever $s = s_o$.
+To show this, it suffices to prove the following two facts: (i) when $s = b_o - 1$ , Step 8 resets b to $b_o$ ; (ii) for all subsequent positions $s = b_o, \ldots, s_o$ , Step 8 never resets b so that it will eventually compute in TmpSum the sum of all elements in $D[b_o, s_o]$ , whenever $s = s_o$ .
 It is not difficult to see that Fact (i) derives from Property 1, and Fact (ii) from Property 2.